Home

 AvailabilityOn request

-Industries: bath panels, agricultural seed trays, technical enclosures, deep square packaging.
+Typical use: bath panels, agricultural seed trays, technical enclosures, and deep square packaging where a rectangular machine would waste too much sheet.

 ParameterValue